 Does the quantity of Bell pepper matter?

 Everything in excess is harmful and so are bell peppers.
-So, the quantity matters a lot when feeding your dog with anything, as well as, a bell pepper.
+So, the quantity matters a lot when feeding your dog anything, as well as, a bell pepper.
 While introducing your dog to bell pepper, you should add a small amount of it to your dog’s diet and see their response.
 Your dog may like or dislike it and you shouldn’t bother your dog to eat anything if he doesn’t like it.

 For large dogs, the recommended quantity is no more than a one-half bell pepper. while for small dogs one quarter at a time is enough.
-You must remove the seeds as well stems to prevent indigestion.
+You must remove the seeds as well as stems to prevent indigestion.

 What will happen if they consume an excessive portion of Bell Pepper?